frank-64/ToBeFrank/_posts/2024-01-03-github-copilot-investigation.md

 ## Conclusions

-Copilot was particularly useful when writing YAML for pipelines as the build and deployment steps are very specific to the project at hand.
-This is a time-consuming process and its prone to mistakes.
-On top of that, a pipeline run for a small project in Azure DevOps or GitHub Actions can take a few minutes to output a success/failure.
-As shown in the examples above Copilot provided accurate additions using the context of the file and quickly helped me to resolve issues causing pipeline failures.
-This reduced the amount of pipeline failures and idle time between pipeline runs.
+I found Copilot's suggestions and completions particularly useful when writing YAML for pipelines and Infrastructure-as-Code (IaC).
+Although, I only scratched the surface of Copilot's strengths and weaknesses during my 30 day free-trial.
+Good developers are inquisitive by nature so I'm certain many better applications are being discovered and documented.

 In my eyes, AI is not a threat to the jobs of Software Engineers.
 It's purely a tool that, when used correctly, can increase the efficiency of certain day-to-day tasks.
-There are many stages of the Software Development lifecycle which simply cannot be completed by AI (at the moment) and the main one is centred around client interaction.
-When AI can understand what the client/product owner wants, break this down into requirements and prioritise these requirements it will be a different story.
+There are many stages of the Software Development lifecycle which simply cannot be completed by AI (at the moment) and I think the main one is around client interaction.
+When AI can understand what the client/product owner wants, break this down into requirements and prioritise it will be a different story.

 AI *today* resembles a headless chicken, moving quickly and sporadically without a clear direction.
-It's only when provided with precise context and well-structured prompts that it gains purpose and focus, similar to finding its lost head.
+It's only when provided with precise context, good examples and well-structured prompts that it gains direction and purpose, similar to finding its lost head.
 It will not be long until this bridge is gapped, however.

-On the whole, I believe that GitHub Copilot is something every developer could find benefits from using and its cost is justifiable.
-All developer teams should consider GitHub Copilot and unless you are developing a system to handle state secrets the Business plan has you covered.
-GitHub claims a 55% improvement in coding speeds when using Copilot, even if the reality was 10-15% this is a considerable improvement in efficiency for busy developers.
-This should result in productivity increases across a team of developers without sacrificing quality.
-Ultimately, it depends on a business' risk tolerance versus appetite for innovation as to it's adoption, but with the right measures and risk-mitigations, it's a tool not to be ignored.
+On the whole, I believe that GitHub Copilot is something every developer could find benefits from using and its cost are justifiable.
+All developer teams should consider GitHub Copilot and unless you are working on a system to handle state secrets the Business plan has you covered.
+GitHub claims a 55% improvement in coding speeds when using Copilot, even if the reality was 10-15% this is a considerable improvement in efficiency for busy developers and higher overall team productivity.
+Ultimately, it depends on a business' risk tolerance versus appetite for innovation as to its adoption, but with the right measures and risk-mitigations, it's a tool not to be ignored.

 ## Further Reading and Demonstration

-During this investigation, most of the features were tested, however, while writing this article GitHub released more features and improvements.
+During this investigation, most of the features were tested, however, while writing this article GitHub made a release for Copilot.

 I highly recommend watching this GitHub demonstration [video](https://youtu.be/a2DDYMEPwbE?si=B-UY9uMTji0My3wd) as it shows Copilot in action and introduces the new changes such as the use of multi-models, codebase referencing and inline chat improvements.